How to Burn Belly Fat

 2.Eat More Protein

 A high-protein diet is linked to weight loss for a few key reasons.
 Protein consumption increases the speed of your metabolism, increases satiety and reduces your appetite.
-It does this by boosting thermogenesis and altering the production of a number of hormones such as ghrelin and leptin, both associated with hunger and fullness signalling.
+It does this by boosting thermogenesis and altering the production of a number of hormones such as ghrelin and leptin, both associated with hunger and fullness signaling.

 3.Reduce Total Calorie Intake